freenas/freenas-docs/userguide/tn_initial.rst

    to save the new password to use on subsequent logins.

-On the first login, the End User License Agreement (EULA) found in :ref:`Appendix A` is displayed, along with a box where the license key for the %brand% array can be pasted.
-Read the EULA, paste in the license key, then click :guilabel:`I agree` to accept the EULA and apply the license.
+On the first login, the End User License Agreement (EULA) found in :ref:`Appendix A` is displayed, along with a box for the license key.
+Read the EULA, paste in the license key, then click :guilabel:`I agree`.

 Alternately, press :guilabel:`Cancel` if the license key is not yet available or you wish to discuss the EULA with an iXsystems representative before agreeing to it.
-Pressing :guilabel:`Cancel` still allows access to the administrative GUI but this initial screen continues to display at every login until the EULA is agreed to and the license applied.
+The |web-ui| is still available even if the EULA screen is canceled, but it will appear at every login until the EULA is accepted and the key applied.

 .. note:: Entering the license key for a High Availability pair is not allowed unless both the active and standby computers are up.